Purdue-CS193/homework-0-StevenJLaCroix/index.md

 # Steven LaCroix's first cs193 homework
 ### Favorite Things:
-- the class seems to be pretty easy
-- it sounds like it'll contain useful information
-- the chairs in the lecture hall are a lot more comfy compared to other lecutre halls
+- the chairs in the lecture hall are the most comfortable of all of my classes
+- the class seems pretty easy but also useful

 ## Welcome to GitHub Pages